CompAndSave/hugo-decap-ci/content/posts/saving-money-tips-for-this-holiday-season.md

 ---
-title: "Saving Money Tips For This Holiday Season"
+title: Saving Money Tips For This Holiday Season
 date: 2010-11-10T01:06:00.000Z
+authors: Andrew Yeung
 slug: saving-money-tips-for-this-holiday-season
-description: "Saving Money Tips For This Holiday Season"
 featured_image: null
-authors: Andrew Yeung
+description: Saving Money Tips For This Holiday Season
-tags: [holiday shopping,saving money tips]
+tags:
+  - holiday shopping
+  - saving money tips
 ---
 [![](/blog/images/Female-Christmas-Present-2.jpg)](/blog/images/Female-Christmas-Present-2.jpg)

 Everyone gets tempted to go on spending sprees during the holiday season.
 Sales are on in stores and it is the gifting season and you have so many parties to attend.
 You want to go shopping, buy gifts and clothes at the discounted sales.
 There are so many opportunities to spend!
 All this has a negative impact on your bank balance.
 How do you save in such a scenario?